 \section{Abstract}

-We study the geometry of \textsc{Fatou} components in non-\textsc{Archimedean} dynamics.
-By explicitly computing a wandering domain constructed by \textsc{Benedetto}, we provide the first example of a \textsc{Fatou} component that is an irrational disk.
+This paper studies the geometry of \textsc{Fatou} components in non-\textsc{Archimedean} dynamics.
+By explicitly computing a wandering domain constructed by \textsc{Benedetto}, it provides the first example of a \textsc{Fatou} component that is an irrational disk.